justcallmetk/Medical-Image-Classfication/README.md

 This current implementation of a CNN trains a tensorflow based CNN to detect abnormalities in chest x rays using a subset of the NIH chest X rays (C.X.R.).
-This ML model in its final form will be able to process medical images (xrays, ctscans , ekg etc.), train, learn, identify various images from different reigions of the body and dectect abnormalities.
+This ML model in its final form will be able to process medical images (xrays, ctscans , ekg etc.), train, learn, identify various images from different regions of the body and detect abnormalities.

 # Medical-Image-Classfication